stanford-scs/scp-spec/draft-mazieres-dinrg-scp-03.md

 typedef opaque Hash[32];
 ~~~~~

-SCP employes the Ed25519 digital signature algorithm [@!RFC8032].
+SCP employs the Ed25519 digital signature algorithm [@!RFC8032].
 For
 cryptographic agility, however, public keys are represented as a union
 type that can later be compatibly extended with other key types.